Angle Inlet / Northwest Angle Provincial Forest Border Crossing – Winter Road / Provincial Road 525

 - Use the ROAM app on your cellphone.
 You will call the Warroad port of entry if you have the Android or iPhone ROAM app installed on your phone.

 Using OARS or Roam to Cross the Border

-When you reach the Warroad port by any of these methods tell them you are reporting your arrival in the US or Canada.
-The officer will ask you a handful of question such as: your name; birth date; license plate number; make, year, and model of your vehicle; purpose of travel, if you have alcohol, weapons, etc., and what type of identification you have (passport, passport card, etc.) You must the normal documentation you need to cross into both the US and Canada.
+When you reach the Warroad port by any of these methods, tell them you are reporting your arrival in the US or Canada.
+The officer will ask you a handful of questions, such as: your name; birth date; license plate number; make, year, and model of your vehicle; purpose of travel, if you have alcohol, weapons, etc., and what type of identification you have (passport, passport card, etc.) You must provide the normal documentation you need to cross into both the US and Canada.

 When you are ready to leave the Angle Inlet, you must also call in, but this time, push the Canadian flag button in OARS or Roam.
 This is to let them know you will be driving through Canada to return to the US.

 Tips for Crossing the Border at Angle Inlet

 - Ice is considered land, so snowmobilers must do the border crossing procedure as well.

 - It is about a 60 mile drive from the U.S. / Canadian border on a mix of both asphalt and gravel roads.

 - If you are coming from the U.S., make sure you have an international calling plan or you will most likely lose cell service shortly after clearing Canadian customs.

 - Residents are given special permits to avoid going into the shack.